lit/lit/packages/tests/README.md

 ### Local tests

-Add tests for `DEV` modes in the new package's `package.json` file.
-These two commands will be executed via [lerna](https://lerna.js.org/).
+Add tests for `DEV` and `PROD` modes in the new package's `package.json` file.

+Not all packages require `PROD` tests.
+If a package does not require production tests, use the following syntax:

 ```JSON
 "scripts": {